Disclose or Report

 Police Report:

-• You also have the option to make a report to Campus Police and local police.
+- You also have the option to make a report to Campus Safety and local police.

-• If Campus Police receives a report they will also inform the Centre that a report of sexual violence has been made.
+- If Campus Safety receives a report they will also inform the Centre that a report of sexual violence has been made.

-• You can speak to the Centre, Campus Police or review this website to learn more about reporting to the police.
+- You can speak to the Centre, Campus Safety or review this website to learn more about reporting to the police.